 Red Tide & Algal Blooms

 In Florida, this is primarily caused by the species, Karenia brevis.
-The blooms cause large fish kills and discolored water along the coast.
+The blooms cause large fish kills & discolored water along the coast.

-Higher water temperatures combined with increased storm water runoff of nutrients can result in conditions favorable for algal blooms that hurt aquatic life by blocking out sunlight and clogging fish gills.
+Higher water temperatures combined with the increased stormwater runoff of nutrients can result in conditions favorable for algal blooms that hurt aquatic life by blocking out sunlight & clogging fish gills.

 Harmful algal blooms can also create “dead zones,” areas in water with little or no oxygen where life cannot survive.

-Red tide does form naturally offshore, but the increase in runoff and warmer waters help it occur more often, in more fresh or marine waterbodies, and can be more intense.
+Red tide does form naturally offshore, but the increase in runoff & warmer waters cause it to occur more often, and more intense.